He, She and It: Plot summary

-As the next step, Shira and Yod are accompanied by Nili and Gadi into the Glop.
-Here, they get in contact with an organized underground group in which they discover Riva is still alive and participating in resistance activities.
-From the Glop, they travel into the Y-S enclave in Nebraska to kidnap Ari.
-There, Josh is killed by Yod.
-Back to Tikva, Shira's family spends some quiet time until Y-S invites them to a further meeting on the net.
-Y-S demands that Yod be handed over, for Y-S to acquire its technology.
-Avram agrees to the deal with the hope of creating another cyborg.
-So, Yod agrees to destroy him/itself when sent to the enclave.
-However, Yod made sure that his own explosion would cause a synchronous explosion in Avram's lab.
-As Avram dies in this accident and all his notes are destroyed, the creation of a further cyborg becomes impossible.
+In the next phase, Shira, Yod, Nili, and Gadi enter the Glop, connecting with an underground group where they discover Riva alive and involved in resistance activities.
+Venturing into the Y-S enclave in Nebraska, they aim to kidnap Ari, resulting in Yod killing Josh.
+Back in Tikva, Shira's family experiences a brief respite before Y-S invites them to a net meeting, demanding Yod for its technology.
+Avram agrees, hoping to create another cyborg, but Yod ensures that his self-destruction causes a simultaneous explosion in Avram's lab.
+Avram perishes, and with his notes destroyed, the creation of another cyborg becomes impossible.

 Finally, Malkah leaves Tikva with Nili to visit a secret town in post-nuclear holocaust Israel and to profit from the possible biotechnological enhancements.
 Shira is integrated into Tikva's society further.
-When she discovers copies of the notes concerning Yod, she initially plans on recreating Yod; ultimately she respects Yod's wishes and destroys them.
+When she discovers copies of the notes concerning Yod, she initially plans on recreating Yod, but ultimately she respects his wishes and destroys them.

 The main plot is interwoven with a story Malkah tells Yod that deals with Rabbi Judah Loew who Malkah depicts as her ancestor living in the ghetto of Prague around 1600.
 To protect the Jewish community from the Christian mob, Loew uses the knowledge of Kabbalah to create the golem Joseph from clay.
 His granddaughter Chava, a highly educated woman, teaches Joseph to read and write.
 Joseph successfully protects the ghetto and begins to think of himself as human and makes a plea for his right to a human existence.
 However, when the pogrom climate calms down, Loew returns Joseph to clay.
-The two stories are mutually illuminating, both asking what it means to be human both from the perspective of the man-made life and that of those who love the artificial lives.
+The two stories are mutually illuminating, both asking what it means to be human, both from the perspective of man-made life, and that of those who love artificial lives.